beauwilliams/demo-next-typescript-hardhat-marketplace/README.md

 ### Tech stack:

 *code*
-- Typescript (default JS [any type / untyped], typed where possible.
-Aiming for fully typed code) *content frameworks*
+- Typescript (default is JS [any type / untyped], typed where possible.
+Aiming for fully typed code a.k.a proper Typescript code)
+*content frameworks*
 - NextJs (React fairy dust.
 More is more.
 NextJs makes make aspects of react development a lot easier)